RafeSymonds/Exercises-Rafe/ImageProcessing/PythonImageProcessingGuide.md

 ## The Challenge of Detecting Edges
 In projects like Star Battles, where precise edge detection is crucial, even minor deviations can significantly impact the outcome.
 Detecting 1-pixel edges requires extreme accuracy, as being off by just 1 value can lead to misidentification or distortion of the underlying structures.

-To address the challenge of detecting edges with pixel-perfect accuracy, especially in scenarios like the Star Battles project, where precision is crucial, one strategy is to check a range of pixels around the expected edge position.
+One strategy to address the challenge of detecting edges with pixel-perfect accuracy is to check a range of pixels around the expected edge position.
 This approach allows for flexibility in edge detection and helps compensate for potential deviations by accommodating a small margin of error.